jdriddell/ds-portfolio/README.md

-# ds-portfolio
+#Joe Riddell's Data Science Project Portfolio
-Data Science Project Portfolio
+Just a public facing repo to show off some of the data science projects I've been working on.